hekar-lab/E001-Pitch_shrink/README.md

 below A4 will go up (e.g. A3 -> ~E4) and the pitches above will go down (e.g. A5 -> ~E5)

 NB: This is subject to changes as much of the implementation is to be defined in the experimentation.

+## Acknowledgment

+The [original pitch shifting code](https://github.com/JentGent/pitch-shift) that has been repurposed for this experiment was made by [JentGent](https://github.com/JentGent).